 Most small businesses have tiny budgets especially for hi-tech services like ours so we end up quoting a price for a limited cookie-cutter product and then add-ons to get the final solution.
-Managing changes and modifications snow-balls very easily to the point where the job will be stopped due to cost overrun.
 One size fits all simplifies the project!
 Custom products are too costly for small companies.

 We have a strict process: specification then quote with change management.

-A meeting or written agreement is necessary to clear up details before we start do number-crunching to come up with a figure.
+A meeting or written agreement is necessary to clear up details before we do number-crunching to come up with a ballpark figure.

 We limit the time spent on collecting information to 2 days.

 Once the specification is signed off, we will then get back to you with a quote, so you can see if the price is in your range.
-We will keep the stage by stage detail to ourselves to save confusion and trading our quote against other people's quotes as has been done before to our detriment.
+We will keep the stage by stage detail to ourselves to save confusion and to remain confidential.

-If you agree to the quote, we both sign a non-disclosure agreement which we have written before we start to protect copyright and business information on both sides.
-If the information gets out by giving it to another developer, we will no longer support the software or charge for correction.
+If you agree to the quote, we both sign a non-disclosure agreement which we have written before we start to protect copyright and business information on both sides and requires confidentiality to ensure future support.

 The project is extended or modified using change management, quoting for the change and agreeing with the customer to start.